| || |

 Research and Creative Activity Dr. Hueston research interests are evolving.
 He is currently working with two other Professors in Education on classroom violence.
 In addition, he works with the campus Chief of Police in developing programs for students, faculty, and staff on how to handle an active shooter.
 He is also working with another professor in agriculture in developing a course on agrosecurity for graduate students.
 He will continue to seek research that pertains to criminal justice, terrorism, and campus violence.

-Personal Sketch Dr. Hueston is a Dad to two daughters who now have given him two sons-in-law, seven grandbabies, and lots of joy for he and his wife, Maryann.
-The Huestons enjoy playing with their grandbabies, driving regularly to Tucson and Phoenix, and family reunions.
+Personal Sketch Dr. Hueston is a Dad to two daughters who now have given him two sons-in-law, eight grandbabies, and lots of joy for he and his wife, Maryann.
+The Huestons enjoy playing with their grandbabies, driving regularly to Tucson and Denver, and family reunions.
 Dr. Hueston is a avid racketball player and golfer; he invites students to participate regularly in these sports.
 He also loves teaching and loves his students!